🔼The name Silas or Silvanus: Summary

 As noted above, Silas can be regarded (and usually is) as short for Silvanus, and Silvanus comes from the Latin noun silva, meaning forest or woodland (the suffix -anus means "from" or "of the").
 A little forest was known as silvula.
 The adjective silvestris or silvester means wooded or overgrown with forests, or simply denoted anything growing wild and uncultivated; hence the names Silvester, Silvius and Silvia.

-Notably, the name Rhea Silvia belonged to the birth mother of Romulus and Remus (by rapist father Mars), who were set adrift on the Tiber and subsequently raised by an accommodating she-wolf.
+Notably, the name Rhea Silvia belonged to the birth mother of Romulus and Remus (by rapist father Mars), who were set adrift on the Tiber and subsequently saved by an accommodating she-wolf and raised by a shepherd couple.
 This story obviously demonstrates how civilization evolved out of the wilderness, which in the Bible is told as the Exodus out of Egypt and subsequent coming home to Canaan.
 The Latin words for she-wolf, lupa, and wolf, lupus, relate to the verb λυπη (lupe), meaning sorrow.
 The noun κυων (kuon), dog (i.e. a domesticated canine, like Romulus and Remus, initially raised by wolves; Helen of Troy famously referred to herself as a she-dog, see our article on the name Hellas), relates to the verb κυω (kuo), to be pregnant, which in turn relates to Isaiah's famous assertion that the Virgin (παρθενος, parthenos) would be with Child.

 Our Latin noun stems from a Proto-Indo-European root "swel-", meaning both wood in the sense of forest, and wood the material.
 From this same root come also the English noun sill and the Greek noun υλη (ule), building material (and see our article on the noun σειρα, seira, cord or rope, for more instances of the curious case of the missing leading sigma):